ahindam/dualscreen-phonegap-plugin/README.md

 		return this;
 	}());

-Sending commend to second screen (Second HTML application in www2)
+Sending command to second screen (Second HTML application in www2)
 --------------------------------------------------------------

-	dualdisplay.send(<JAVASCRIPTcommend> );    //call this function from www
+	dualdisplay.send(<JAVASCRIPTcommand> );    //call this function from www

-<JAVASCRIPTcommend> will be executed in www2 application.
+<JAVASCRIPTcommand> will be executed in www2 application.

 	dualdisplay.send("alert('This is a message from www to www2')");